Recessed Lighting Guide and Information

 - Light Sources

-- Finally, there are a number of varying light sources that can be used in your can lighting fixtures.
+- Finally, there are a number of varying light sources that can be used.
 For smaller low voltage recessed ceiling fixtures (miniature, 2-inch, 3-inch, and some 4-inch) the most likely light source choices are LED or MR halogen.
 You could either choose an LED recessed fixture that includes the LEDs built into the housing or trim, or use a traditional housing and trim and then purchase an MR halogen or MR LED replacement light bulb.
-For the larger line voltage recessed down lights you could choose either an LED recessed can, again with the LEDs built into the trim or housing, or a halogen, compact fluorescent, traditional incandescent, or an LED replacement lamp.
+To use line voltage you could choose either an LED recessed can, again with the LEDs built into the trim or housing, or a halogen, compact fluorescent, traditional incandescent, or an LED replacement lamp.
 These kinds of lamps have PAR, BR, or R light bulb shapes.

 Back to top